The Complexity Classes of Hamming Distance Recoverable Robust Problems: Classes of Recoverable Robust Problems

 \subsection{Properties of Universe Gadget Reductions}

-The definition of universe gadget reductions implies the following three properties, which are specifically desired as illustrated before.
+The definitions of universe gadget reductions and its solutions size function imply the following three properties, which are specifically desired as illustrated before.

-\begin{restatable}{lemma}{UGRTotalManyToOne} A universe gadget reduction is total and one-to-many.
-The inverse to a universe gadget reduction is many-to-one. \end{restatable} \begin{longversion} \begin{proof} Let $P_A$ and $P_B$ combinatorial problems with $P_A \preceq^{UGR} P_B$.
+\begin{lemma} A universe gadget reduction is total and one-to-many.
+The inverse to a universe gadget reduction is many-to-one. \end{lemma} \begin{proof} Let $P_A$ and $P_B$ combinatorial problems with $P_A \preceq^{UGR} P_B$.
 For every relation element $x \in \bigcup_i R_A^i$, the mappings $f_{R_A^i, R_B^j}(x)$ map to corresponding relation elements of $P_B$.
-By definition of a universal gadget reductions every relation element of $P_B$ is based on such a mapping or is part of the constant gadget $Y_{const}$ such that universal gadget reductions are total.
+By definition of a universal gadget reductions every relation element of $P_B$ is generated by such a mapping or is part of the constant gadget $Y_{const}$ such that universal gadget reductions are total.
 By the definition of the mappings and the constant gadget, universe gadget reductions are one-to-many because a relation element $y \in \bigcup_j R_B^j$ of $P_B$ can be only mapped by one mapping from a relation element $x \in \bigcup_i R_A^i$ or is part of $Y_{const}$.

-On the other hand, the inverse mapping of the universal gadget reduction is many-to-one.
-This follows directly from the proof above analogously. \end{proof}
+Analogously, the inverse mapping of the universal gadget reduction is many-to-one. \end{proof}